Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned

 It is important to note that by only using past local Lipschitz estimators, we may underestimate the local Lipschitz constant, especially when this constant increases sharply at the current search point.
 Consequently, the AC-PG method cannot always ensure a decrease in the function value.
 However, it is worth highlighting that the function value only increases in a limited number of iterations, and the total magnitude of these increases can be appropriately bounded, as they form a summable sequence.
 To this end, we partition the iterations $\{x_0, x_1, x_2, ..., x_k\}$ into distinct segments, initiating a new segment whenever there exists a sudden increase in $L_t$ such that $L_t > \tfrac{3}{2}\hat L_{t-1}$.
 Specifically, the iterates $\{x_0, x_1, x_2, ..., x_k\}$ are divided into $m$ segments, each with a length of $s_i$, $i=1, \ldots, m$:

-where $x_t^{(i)}$ represents the $t$-th iterate ($t=0, \ldots, s_i$) in the $i$-th segment ($i=1, \ldots, m$).
-Similarly, $\hat L_{t}^{(i)}$ and $L_{t}^{(i)}$ denote the largest and local Lipschtiz constants, respectively, at $t$-th iteration of the $i$-th segment.
-These constants are defined in the same way as $\hat L_{t}$ and $L_{t}$ in \eqref{evaluate_L_t_hat} and \eqref{evaluate_L_t}, but with this updated indexing.
-By construction, the following properties hold:
+where $x_t^{(i)}$ represents the $t$-th iterate ($t=0{1}, \ldots, s_i$) in the $i$-th segment ($i=1, \ldots, m$).
+Similarly, $\hat L_{t}^{(i)}$ and $L_{t}^{(i)}$ denote the largest and local Lipschitz constants, respectively, at $t$-th iteration of the $i$-th segment.
+These constants are defined in the same way as $\hat L_{t}$ and $L_{t}$ in \eqref{evaluate_L_t_hat} and \eqref{evaluate_L_t}, but with this updated indexing. {We also apply the same indexing rule to define $\gamma_{t}^{(i)}$, referring to the stepsize at $t$-th iteration of the $i$-th segment.} By construction, the following properties hold: